1800 Tequila: History

-Honors and awards

-At the 2008 San Francisco Wine and Spirits Competition, the Silver, Reposado and Añejo tequilas each won the silver medal, while the Milenio and Select Silver both received the bronze medal.
-In 2009, Bloomberg Businessweek named 1800 Select Silver one of the world's 20 best-tasting tequilas.
-Wine Enthusiast placed the 1800 Coleccion, an extra añejo, in its "96–100" scoring category.
-It was described by The New York Times as "sweetly vegetal and very rich with an elegant aftertaste."
+The 1800 Tequila crest has 3 main elements: A Mayan Pyramid; a cross and the letters JB (the initials of the owner Juan Domingo Beckmann) and a ribbon with the words: work, passion, honesty (in Spanish trabajo, pasion, honestidad).

 Packaging

 Bottle

-1800s bottles have a trapezoidal shape and used to have a top designed to serve as a shot glass, by loosening the top slightly, turning the bottle upside down, and filling up the top.
+1800's bottles have a trapezoidal shape, reminiscent of the Mayan pyramids.
+The bottle used to have a top designed to serve as a shot glass, by loosening the top slightly, turning the bottle upside down, and filling up the top.

 Essential Artist Series

-In 2008, 1800 Tequila released a special limited-edition Essential Artist Series, with 12 unique bottle designs.
-A second series was released in 2009 with one "celebrity artist" bottle created by Shepard Fairey's firm Studio Number One, plus 11 new designs picked from 15,000 online submissions from across the United States, including a $10,000 grand prize winner.
+In 2008, 1800 Tequila released a limited-edition Essential Artist Series, with 12 unique bottle designs.
+A second series was released in 2009 with one "celebrity artist" bottle created by Shepard Fairey's firm Studio Number One, plus 11 new designs picked from 15,000 online submissions.
 The Essential Artist Series has ranged from 6 to 12 bottle collections - more recently they have all been 6 bottle collections.